-- Stand mixer: The eggs and sugar need a good amount of whipping to increase their volume, and a stand mixer does this effortlessly.
+- Stand mixer fitted with whisk attachment: The eggs and sugar need a good amount of whipping to increase their volume, and a stand mixer does this effortlessly.
 A handheld mixer can be used if necessary.

 - Offset spatula: When dolloping the creme fraiche whipped cream onto the sponge, the spatula helps smooth it evenly.

 If you tried this Raspberry Swiss Roll or any other recipe on my website, please let me know how you go in the comments below.
 I love hearing from you.
 Also, please leave a star rating whilst you're there!

 Don't forget to subscribe to the newsletter, so that you don’t miss out on more delicious food, tips and news but also the chance to download your FREE DESSERT E-BOOK!
 Happy baking friends!